vasu-bhardwaj/OnBoardingEasy/README.md

 # OnBoardingEasy
  An Android library that allows you to easily create applications with OnBoarding/Intro pages.
-You may use it in your Android apps provided that you cite this project and include the license in your app.
+You may use it in your Android apps it would be awesome that you cite this project in your app.
 Thanks!